hacks-guide/Guide_Wii/docs/wii-factory-reset.md

     ![](/images/factory-reset/nandcheck.png)

 1. If all is well, the result should look similar to the below.
-If there are *any* errors that stand out, **DO NOT** use this NAND and try again, as it may damage or permanently brick your Wii if used.
+If there are *any* errors that stand out, **DO NOT** use this NAND, as it may damage or permanently brick your Wii.
 If you continue to get errors on further attempts, join the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and go to the `#wii-vwii-assistance` channel for assistance.

     ![](/images/factory-reset/nandcheckresult.png)